-Legislative, regulatory, administrative, and other recommendations were developed by the UCRFPG.
-The UCRFPG supports the following actions.
+The UCRFPG developed legislative, regulatory, administrative, and other recommendations, and supports the following actions.

-- Appropriation of a certain percentage of the Flood Infrastructure Fund (FIF) financial assistance for rural areas of Texas. - The increasing of state public education programs regarding flooding issues, including suitable land development practices in previously undeveloped areas. - Implementation of flood mitigation projects (FMPs), flood management strategies (FMSs), and flood management evaluations (FMEs), including loans for completion of needed mapping efforts to better characterize unmapped basins.
+- Appropriation of a certain percentage of the Flood Infrastructure Fund (FIF) financial assistance for rural areas of Texas. - Increasing state public education programs regarding flooding issues, including suitable land development practices in previously undeveloped areas. - Implementing FMPs, FMSs, and FMEs, including loans for completing needed mapping efforts to better characterize unmapped basins.

 Legislative recommendations are mostly related to funding and/or technical assistance to support flood management activities.
-Additional legislative recommendations are to provide state level strategies and guidance to inform flood management along with providing authority to local entities to regulate flood management activities and the ability to collect fees to fund such activities.
+Additional legislative recommendations are to provide state-level strategies and guidance to inform flood management along with providing authority to local entities to regulate flood management activities and collect fees to fund such activities.
 Regulatory and administrative recommendations are generally related to rural and smaller entities present in the Upper Colorado Region.
 Recommendations are focused on the challenges of limited funding, smaller projects, lack of understanding of technical information, need for additional resources, cross jurisdictional issues, and assistance with maintain data tracking.
 Legal assistance is necessary to understand complex regulations and refute misconceptions about individual development by property owners within the framework of floodplain regulations.
 Other recommendations include several items that can be implemented to make the planning process more streamlined and effective.